JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-version-payload-schemas-using-spring-cloud-schema-registry.md

            schema-locations:
              - classpath:avro/book.avsc
     ```
    In this example above we have a book schema which is dependent on the author schema.
-We have also harded coded the Schema Registry
+We have also hardcoded the Schema Registry
    to be at [http://localhost:8990](http://localhost:8990).
 1. Create your schemas and place them in your `resources` directory.
 For example this is an example schema for the Book.
     ```json